markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

-# BASH-UTILS - VERSION 0.9.0 - UNDER FINAL REVIEW - PRODUCTION RELEASE - CAN BE USED.
+# BASH-UTILS - VERSION 0.9.1 - UNDER FINAL REVIEW - PRODUCTION RELEASE - CAN BE USED.

+[nb: There may be typos in this documentation.
+It is still under review.
+Please let the author know if you spot any.]

 A set of around 100 bash utility functions to make writing complex well structured Bash Scripts easier.

-nb: There may be typos in this documentation.
-It is still under review.
-Please let the author know of any.
+In this README:
+* How to setup the utilities for use.
+* List of source files and their contents in overview.
+* Detailed description of each function in each file.
+* Descriptions of HELPER functions provided.
+These search for function(s) by part names - and give details from there.
+Useful if you can't remember a function name or what options, etc. it has.

 Broadly speaking the utilities provide functionality to simplify
 * run time checking bash functions - argument checking for functions, etc,